Bharathgc/WCF-Services-Using-ASP.NET-and-C-/README.md

   - Manager can see all the users and staff info including everyone's passwords
   - Staff can see only users details without passwords

+### Testing

+Download all the services.
+Open their respective `sln` files and run all the peripheral serivces before running the main service.

 ### License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Bharathgc/WCF-Services-Using-ASP.NET-and-CSharp-/blob/master/LICENSE) file for details